brum-b0/the-cyber-dungeon/src/site/notes/personal site/completed writeups/Box Writeups.md

 - Precious
 - MetaTwo
 - Photobomb
-- MonitorsThree : not retired yet
-- Sightless : not retired yet
 - Cicada : not retired yet
 - Instant : not retired yet
 - Chemistry : not retired yet